-17. Are there any other tax issues that foreign lenders should be aware of when lending into your jurisdiction (for example, will any income become taxable in your jurisdiction solely because of a loan to or guarantee and/or grant of security from a company in your jurisdiction)?
+17. Are there any other tax issues that foreign lenders should be aware of when lending into your jurisdiction?

-A foreign lender should monitor the location, nature and frequency of its U.S.related activity and consider whether U.S. law would treat the foreign lender as having a trade or business (or permanent establishment where a tax treaty is applicable) within the United States.
+A foreign lender should monitor the location, nature and frequency of its U.S.-related activity and consider whether U.S. law would treat the foreign lender as having a trade or business (or permanent establishment where a tax treaty is applicable) within the United States.